 Click to request a box.

 Tails of the City in Seattle WA says: “We charge clients $1.00 per minute late fee and all monies go to the Magic Bullet Fund!
 This makes waiting for late owners a little easier!”

 Click below to fill in and submit forms online.
 Forms must be filled in by the clinic, not by the owner.
 Do NOT fill in unless requested by Magic Bullet Fund.

-Do you watch clients agonize over treatment decisions due to financial constraints?
-You want to help your client try to save their dog.
+You watch clients agonize over treatment decisions due to financial constraints You want to help your client try to save their dog.
 What do you do when they cannot afford treatment fees?
-With our help, you may be able to provide treatment for cats and dogs even when the family doesn’t have funds.
+With our help, you may be able to provide treatment even when the family doesn't have funds.

 Magic Bullet Fund has helped more than 700 families and their pets.
 We have also helped hundreds of clinics.
 The clinics would not have been able to treat those pets without our assistance.
 In order for us to continue enabling clinics to provide treatment to pets whose families are in financial straits, the Magic Bullet Fund needs support from the clinics!

 Oncolink: "The benefit of this book is not so much in the specific medical details, but in the support and guidance it provides in navigating the complicated and stressful world of cancer treatment."

 San Francisco Chronicle: "Kaplan offers sound and compassionate advice to help guardians navigate this painful journey from start to finish."